Hendrix-CS/csci150/index.md

 ## <a name="latedays">Late Policy</a>
 If a student needs an extension, the instructor must be notified by email or Microsoft Teams message prior to the deadline.
 This notification email must state the duration of the requested extension.
-The instructor reserves the right to decline a request for an extension, but the intention is that most requests for extensions will be granted.
+The instructor reserves the right to decline a request for an extension, but aside from the final project the intention is that most requests for extensions will be granted.

 ## <a name="participation">Course Participation</a>